vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-for-robotics.md

 ---
 title: Using Monty for Robotics
 ---
+> ❗️ This is an Advanced Tutorial
+> If you've arrived at this page and you're relatively new to Monty, then we would recommend you start by reading some of our other documentation first.
+Once you're comfortable with the core concepts of Monty, then we think you'll enjoy learning about how to apply it to robotics in the following tutorial!

 # Introduction
 As Monty is a sensorimotor learning system, robotics is one big field of applications that naturally comes to mind.
 This tutorial explains in more detail how Monty can be used for robotics applications outside a simulator.
 It builds on the [previous tutorial](./using-monty-in-a-custom-application.md), so if you haven't read it yet, we highly recommend starting there.